 - Hands should be closer to the back shoulder

-One thing to keep in mind here is that it is not important to stay in the same stance from where you have faced the ball till the time you hit it.
+Keep in mind that it is not essential to stay in the same stance from where you have faced the ball till the time you hit it.
 Many major league players do that.
 The starting stance is different from the loaded stance.

 You must have seen that many players hold their elbow up in the starting stance.
 Well, if you think that it suits you, you can do that as well.
 According to the world top players, this stance helps in enhancing the bat speed.